jwm325-netizen/ERL-Tools/docs/Google Apps Scipts/Fetch-ISSNs-CrossRef.md

 Using a Google Sheet of journal title metadata without identifiers, fetch ISSNs from CrossRef using cleaned/normalized journal titles.

+## Setup:

+Make sure that your Sheets document has the journal titles in the A column and includes a column labeled ISSN.

 From your Sheets file, navigate to Extensions>Apps Script and paste the following:

 ```python